We’re getting up close and personal with the Rockwell 6C safety razor system in today’s post.

 It was an incredibly easy and comfortable shave.
 I really enjoyed using it.
-One thing I want to reiterate here is that the Rockwell 6C has a really good weight to it and you can actually let the weight of the razor do the job when you’re shaving.
+One thing I want to reiterate here is that the Rockwell 6C safety razor has a really good weight to it and you can actually let the weight of the razor do the job when you’re shaving.

 You might expect this razor to be on the pricey side.
 But considering its quality materials, efficiency and design, at around $50, it looks like a pretty good deal to me.

 Remember that you get 3 different plates in the box as well as the Rockwell 5-pack Swedish stainless steel razor blades.